jningtho/vagrant-poc/README.md

 # Single /Vagrantfile to initialize multi VMs
-### Goal: Setup a LB nginx Server and test reverse Proxy with 2 Apache Servers at the backend
+### Goal: Setup a LB nginx Server and test reverse Proxy with 2 Apache Servers at the backend, mariaDB as a DB Server

 ## Topology